-2013 Delaware Solar Energy Rebates and Incentives
+Delaware Solar Rebates and Incentives for 2013

-Delaware solar energy rebates and incentives are anchored by the Green Energy Program, through which most of the state’s electrical utilities offer rebates for customers who install solar energy systems at home.
-Other rebates and incentives exist as well, and our service to you includes not only designing and installing a system that meets safety code and rebate criteria, but also filing for the rebates themselves on your behalf.
+Delaware solar rebates and incentives are anchored by the Green Energy Program, through which most of the state’s electrical utilities offer rebates for customers who install solar energy systems at home.
+Other rebates and incentives exist as well, and our service to you includes not only designing and installing a system that meets safety codes and rebate criteria, but also filing for the rebates on your behalf.

-Delaware Utility Solar Energy Rebates + Incentives
+Delaware Utility Solar Energy Rebates and Incentives

-The Delaware Green Energy Program provides the state’s electrical utilities with funds to use as rebate payments to customers that install solar panels or other renewable energy equipment.
+The Delaware Green Energy Program provides the state’s electrical utilities with funds to use as rebate payments to customers who install solar panels or other renewable energy equipment.
 The utilities themselves determine the qualifications and incentive levels of their rebate programs, outlined below.

 Customers of DEMEC utilities are eligible for a rebate in the amount of 33.3% of the installed cost of a home solar electric system, up to $15,000.
-For residents of Lewes, Delaware, the rebate is capped at 25% of installed cost up to $7,500.

 Delaware Electric Cooperative customers can receive rebates for home solar systems.
 This incentive is structured as a per-Watt rebate of $0.90 for a system’s first 5 kW and $0.45 per Watt beyond 5 kW, up to $7,500 total.